celariss/dendrogram_vis/README.md

 # Kibana Dendrogram Visualization to show ... dendrograms :) - Plugin

-This is a new custom visualization (for Kibana version 4.5.1) that allows displaying a dendrogram chart to show and index or classes, or some other hierarchical structure.
+This is a new custom visualization (for Kibana version 4.5.1, 5.5 and 6.2.2) that allows displaying a dendrogram chart to show and index or classes, or some other hierarchical structure.

+it is a fork from JuanCarniglia's dendrogram_vis

 If you really liked this and feel like making a donation : <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=juan.carniglia@gmail.com&lc=AR&item_name=JuanCarniglia&item_number=1009&currency_code=USD&bn=PP-DonationsBF:btn_donate_LG.gif:NonHosted">
 <img src="https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif" border="0" alt="Contribute!" />